floragunncom/search-guard-docs/_content/_docs_signals/security.md

 {% include toc.md %}

 Signals is integrated with all security related features of Search Guard.
-This means that access to watches and also the underlying Elasticsearch indices is governed by Search Guard roles.
+This means that access to watches and also the underlying OpenSearch/Elasticsearch indices is governed by Search Guard roles.

 ## Signals Indices